tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 {% include random_ad.html %}

-This experience reinforced to me the importance of testing everything myself and not taking the developer's word for how something works.
-It also reinforced how absolutely vital it is to get your hands on the code you're documenting and run it through as real of a situation as you can.
+This experience reinforced to me how absolutely vital it is to get your hands on the code you're documenting and run it through as real of a situation as you can.
+It blew my mind that the engineering team did not actually have an app in the Appstore that was published with this template.
+I was the only one.

 It's not always possible to run code through real situations, and there are times when I might just help edit and publish engineering-written docs, but that's not the scenario I prefer to work in.
-I love getting my hands on the code and actually trying to make it work in the scenario it was designed for.
+I love getting my hands on the code and actually try to make it work in the scenario it was designed for.
 Really, how else can you write good documentation?

 The team also asserted that the same app could be submitted into the Google Play Appstore.
 However, this was an untested assumption.
-When I submitted my app, Google rejected it due to missing banner assets declared in the manifest.
+When I submitted my app into the Play Store, Google rejected it due to missing banner assets declared in the manifest.
 It also triggered "dangerous permission" warnings.
 I relayed the information to engineers, who created JIRA tickets to address the issues.
 More than just creating better documentation, this testing allowed me to improve the products I was documenting.
 (It also improved my credibility with the engineers.)

-Another team developer had a different tool for publishing apps, which I also set about documenting.
+This is a story that repeats itself frequently with other projects.
+Another engineering team I was supporting also developed an app template (web instead of Android) for publishing apps in the Appstore.
 This tool was designed for non-technical end users and was supposed to be so easy, it didn't have any more documentation than a brief FAQ.

 I tested the tool from beginning to end by creating and submitting an app with it.
 By the time I finished, I had more than 30 questions along with several significant issues that I discovered.
 I uncovered a number of previously unknown bugs, called attention to a problematic synchronization issue, brought together teams from across organizations to troubleshoot some issues, and generally raised my value from mere documentation writer to more of a power player on multiple teams.